Welcome, friends! Below are resources for teaching the Kindness Curriculum.

 Fill jar 1/4 full with glycerin.

 Add 1 heaping tsp. course/regular glitter, 1/2 tsp. white glitter, 1 tsp. extra fine glitter (use more glitter if using a bottle larger than 5 ounces).
+It’s fine to change the amounts based on the glitter you choose.

 Add 3-4 drops of liquid dish soap.